Variables

 Set the environment variables listed below in your operating system to configure Hop’s startup behavior:

-HOP_AUDIT_FOLDER
+- HOP_AUDIT_FOLDER

 Set this variable to a valid path on your machine to store Hop’s audit information.
 This information includes last opened files per project, zoom size and lots more.

-HOP_CONFIG_FOLDER
+- HOP_CONFIG_FOLDER

-Hop stores your configuration in the config folder by default.
+folder by default.
 Set this environment variable to point to a folder outside of your Hop installation to keep your configuration, projects and environment list etc, no matter which Hop version or installation you use.

-copy the contents of an existing hop/conf folder to the path set in HOP_CONFIG_FOLDER to move the configuration from one of your Hop installations to your new central location.
+copy the contents of an existing hop/conf folder to the path set in HOP_CONFIG_FOLDER to move the configuration from one of your Hop installations to your new central location. |

-HOP_PLUGIN_BASE_FOLDERS
+- HOP_PLUGIN_BASE_FOLDERS

 Set this variable to point Hop to a comma separated list of folders where you want Hop to look for additional plugins.

 When using this variable it will also unset your default plugins folder, make sure to add the default plugin folder to the comma separated list.
-This can be a relative path to the installation eg. export HOP_PLUGIN_BASE_FOLDERS=./plugins,/additional/plugin/folder.
+This can be a relative path to the installation eg. export HOP_PLUGIN_BASE_FOLDERS=./plugins,/additional/plugin/folder .The ./plugins will point to the plugins in the base installation folder |

-HOP_SHARED_JDBC_FOLDERS
+- HOP_SHARED_JDBC_FOLDERS

 This is a comma separated list of folder containing JDBC drivers, default value is lib/jdbc.
 If you still need the default jdbc drivers when changing this you need to include the default folder path.